Evaluating Feature Attribution Methods in the Image Domain: Conclusion and future work

 \begin{enumerate} \item \textbf{Baseline selection:} First, a baseline attribution method must be defined.
-In general, a uniform random baseline can be used, but more specific baselines can also be chosen depending on the use case (for example, an edge detector). \item \textbf{Metric selection:} Next, a selection of metric implementations must be made.
-This can be done manually, if such a selection of metrics is obvious from the use case and there is a clear approach to masking available (for example, if all images have a constant background color), or using a \textit{pilot study}.
+In general, a uniform random baseline can be used, but more specific baselines can also be chosen depending on the use case, such as an edge detector or some specific explanation method that one hopes to outperform. \item \textbf{Metric selection:} Next, a selection of metric implementations must be made.
+This can be done manually, if such a selection of metrics is obvious from the use case and there is a clear approach to masking available (2a in Figure \ref{fig:infographic}).
+In MNIST for example, masking using the black background color might be an intuitive choice.
+Alternatively, a \textit{pilot study} can be performed (2b in Figure \ref{fig:infographic}).
 In such a pilot study, a large number of metrics and masking approaches are tested on a limited number of images.
 We then recommend computing inter-metric correlations and Krippendorff $\alpha$ values, and selecting those metric implementations that have high Krippendorff $\alpha$ and low inter-metric correlations.
-In this way, a minimal number of images can used to draw dataset-wide conclusions, and metric scores will contain a minimal amount of redundant information. \item \textbf{Rough statistical analysis:} Once the metric scores are computed for all methods and the baseline, a rough overview of method performance can be made using a pairwise, non-parametric statistical test (such as a Wilcoxon signed rank test).
-We specifically recommend this test because metric scores are dependent on the specific image being used \citep{Tomsett}, and metric scores don't necessarily follow a normal distribution. \item \textbf{Detailed comparison:} Using the rough overview made in the previous step, we recommend selecting a smaller number of well-performing attribution methods, if possible with varying computational complexity.
-Those methods can then be compared in more detail using new pairwise Wilcoxon tests, this time between the two methods rather than between a method and the baseline.
-The CLES can then be used to assess the fraction of cases where one method is superior to another.
-Based on these results, as well as the complexity of the methods being considered, a final selection of an ideal method can then be made. \end{enumerate}
+In this way, a minimal number of images can be used to draw dataset-wide conclusions, and metric scores will contain a minimal amount of redundant information. \item \textbf{Parameter Randomization test:} Before running a full benchmark on all available methods, we recommend first performing the Parameter Randomization test from \citet{Adebayo2018a} using the spearman rank correlation.
+One should avoid using absolute values of attribution scores when performing this test, as this has been shown to unfairly penalize certain methods \citep{binder2023}.
+Any methods that fail the test (by obtaining a correlation score larger than a chosen threshold value) should be discarded from further analysis. \item \textbf{Full benchmark:} Once a selection of metrics is made and methods that fail the Parameter Randomization test are discarded, metric scores can be computed for the remaining methods on a large enough number of samples. \item \textbf{Rough statistical analysis:} Once the metric scores are computed for all methods and the baseline, a rough overview of method performance can be made using a paired t-test for each metric between each method and the random baseline.
+For those methods that significantly outperform the baseline on a given metric, we recommend using the Cohen's $d$ effect size to quantify performance. \item \textbf{Detailed comparison:} Using the rough overview made in the previous step, we recommend selecting a smaller number of well-performing attribution methods, if possible with varying computational complexity.
+Those methods can then be compared in more detail using new paired t-tests, this time between the two methods rather than between a method and the baseline.
+We then recommend using the Probability of Superiority as an interpretable effect size measure to assess the fraction of cases where one method is superior to another.
+Based on these results, as well as other use-case specific constraints, a final selection of one or more ideal methods can then be made. \end{enumerate}